 The Smart Bet on the Future

 Every new wave of innovation comes with both risk and reward, and AI is no different.
 But investors who focus on startups that create lasting value are setting the stage for a smarter tech landscape.
-Artificial intelligence isn’t a passing phase; it’s a permanent shift in how the world works.
+AI startups investment isn’t a passing phase; it’s a permanent shift in how the world works.
 For smart investors, the question is just a matter of how soon it will transform every part of the global economy.